HaroldAlmon/ProjectEuler/README.md

 try an array or hashmap solution to the same problem.

-After reading an article called __"Why Comments Are Stupid, a Real Example"__ by John Somnez, I decided to start a re-factoring project.
-The goal is to make my code easier to read and maintain by making the code self-documenting.
+After reading an article called __"Why Comments Are Stupid, a Real Example"__ by John Somnez, I refactored must of my ProjectEuler code.

 If you are interested in re-refactoring your code, you should read two related articles in chapter nineteen of the book **Code Complete** and chapter four